-- Children continue learning phonics in the same way as they move into Year 1.
+- Population Children continue learning phonics in the same way as they move into Year 1.
 They are assessed a minimum of half termly and grouped based on their phonic knowledge and supported to continue to develop their phonic skills in readiness for taking the phonics screening check in June.
-Any children who require additional support in Year 1 will have a period of 1:1 phonics tuition. - Most children will have completed the RWI phonics programme by the end of Year 1.
-Children who would still benefit from the programme in Year 2 can continue this in the early part of Year 2.
+Any children who require additional support in Year 1 will have a period of 1:1 phonics tuition. - Most children will have completed the RWI phonics programme by Christmas in Year 2.
+Children who would still benefit from phonics teaching in Year 2 will continue with the programme.

-RWI RESOURCES
+RWI Resources